ismb logoismb logo kompakt

 Signal analysis

-How is measurement data correctly interpreted?
+How to interpret measurement data correctly?

 • Wavelet analysis

-• Envelope analysis, Hilbert transformation
+• Envelope analysis, Hilbert transform

 • Cepstrum analysis